vegaprotocol/specs/non-protocol-specs/0003-limited-network-life.md

 # Overview
 There are really two main features:
-1. Create checkpoints with relevant (but minimal, basically balances) information every `time_elapsed_between_checkpoints`
+1. Create checkpoints with relevant (but minimal, basically balances) information every `time_elapsed_between_checkpoints` and every deposit and every withdrawal request.
 1. Ability to add load a checkpoint file as part of genesis.
 At load time calc hash of the checkpoint file and send this through consensus to make sure we the new networks is agreeing on the state.